-Since late 2015, anyone can now learn how to create Instagram ads through Facebook’s self-serve advertising platform.
+Since 2015, anyone has been able to learn how to create Instagram ads through Facebook’s self-serve advertising platform.
 With it, you have total control over your ads, how they appear, and who sees them.
 And unlike sponsored posts and paid partnerships, your ads get posted directly from your own account.

-- Scalable pricing.
+- Scalable pricing

-- Robust reporting so you’re in control.
+- Robust reporting so you’re in control

-- Highly refined audience targeting.
+- Highly refined audience targeting

 Types of Instagram ads

-1. Photo Ads
+1. Photo ads

-2. Video Ads
+2. Video ads

-3. Carousel Ads
+3. Carousel ads

-5. Stories Ads
+5. Stories ads

-Instagram Stories Ads is one of the newest kinds of ads available to businesses on the platform.
-Instagram Stories are similar to Snapchat in that they allows users, and brands, to share self-destructing photos and videos.
+Instagram Stories ads are one of the newest kinds of ads available to businesses on the platform.
+Instagram Stories are similar to Snapchat in that they allow users, and brands, to share self-destructing photos and videos.